roti-d/100-days-of-code/log.md

 - how does VPC peering work?
 Logical gateway is set up in each VPC; and thus needs to configure route tables and SG and/NACL.

 **Thoughts:** Okay progress so far, definitely feel better today after getting more sleep.
 Probably need to start doing some practice exams and review to make sure I don't forget previous content.

+### Day 9: July 13, 2022 (Wed)

+**Today's Progress**:
+- Had a pretty long day with work and interview, didn't get as much done as I wanted to.
+- Finished Day 21 of 100 days of code to finish off the snake game.
+- Started Day 22 to set up the Pong game, got the gameboard, scoreboard and the two players setup.
+Messing around with the balls and angles.

+**What I learned**:
+- How to pass in arguments when inheriting a class.

+**Thoughts:** Not getting as much done as I would love to, but progress is progress :)